Holy Fire

-The Holy Fire (Ἃγιον Φῶς, "Holy Light") is a ceremony that occurs every year at the Church of the Holy Sepulchre in Jerusalem on Great Saturday, the day before Orthodox Easter.
+The Holy Fire (Ἃγιον Φῶς, "Holy Light", Սուրբ Լոյս) is a ceremony that occurs every year at the Church of the Holy Sepulchre in Jerusalem on Great Saturday, the day before Orthodox Easter.
 During the ceremony, a prayer is performed after which a fire is lit inside the aediculae where some believe the Tomb of Jesus may have been located.
 According to the belief, the fire emerges miraculously and is lit by the Holy Spirit.
 Orthodox Christians believe that this is the blessed light of resurrected Christ, who gives them comfort, joy and peace through it.

-The ceremony of the Holy Fire is led by the Greek Orthodox Patriarch of Jerusalem and is usually attended by priests and believers of different Christian denominations.
-After the fire is lit, it is distributed to various national churches and transported to their seats (Athens, Sofia, Moscow, Belgrade, Bucharest and others).
+The ceremony of the Holy Fire is presided over by the Greek Orthodox Patriarch of Jerusalem.
+According to the regulations governing the ceremony, the Patriarch is accompanied into the Aedicule by a representative of the Armenian Apostolic Church, while representatives of the Coptic Orthodox Church and the Syriac Orthodox Church have designated positions outside the Aedicule.
+After the fire is lit, it is distributed to various national churches and transported to their seats, including Athens, Sofia, Moscow, Belgrade, and Bucharest.
+The ceremony is usually attended by priests and believers of different Christian denominations.

 Description from within the Orthodox faith

 Holy Fire arrives in Athens by plane, 2013.

 Orthodox tradition holds that the Holy Fire happens annually on the day preceding Pascha (Orthodox Easter).
 In the past, blue light was said to emit within Jesus' tomb, rising from the marble slab covering the stone bed believed to be that upon which Jesus' body is to have been placed for burial.
 The marble slab is now in the Church of the Holy Sepulchre in the Old City of Jerusalem.
 Previously, the light was believed to form a column of fire, from which candles are lit.
 Today, a lighter or match is used to light the candles of the clergy and pilgrims in attendance.
 The fire is also said to spontaneously light other lamps and candles around the church.
 Pilgrims and clergy say that the Holy Fire does not burn them.

 Before the fire is lit, the Patriarch kneels inside the chapel in front of the stone, with crowds gathered outside.
 When the fire is lit, the Patriarch comes out of the church with two lit candles.
 Thousands of pilgrims as well as local Christians of all denominations gather in Jerusalem to partake and witness this annual event.

 The Holy Fire is taken to Greece by special flight, and similarly to other Orthodox countries or countries with major Orthodox churches, such as Jordan, Syria, Georgia, Bulgaria, Lebanon, Romania, Egypt, Cyprus, North Macedonia, Serbia, Montenegro, Belarus, Ukraine and Russia, being received by church and state leaders.